midas-network/covid19-smh-research/target-data/README.md

 #### NCHS Death data

 In the target death data, there are more detailed breakups of the same population groups.
+This dataset is also subject to a small proportion of known suppression, where suppressed values can range from 1-9.
+We have set all suppressed values to the minimum value of 1 and this is noted in the "min_suppressed" column in the target data files.

-This dataset is also subject to a small proportion of known suppression which has been distributed uniformly across suppressed groups.
-This is noted in the `“suppressed”` column in the target data files.
-Teams will be evaluated on the sum of the  `"value"` columns in the target death data.
+Teams will be evaluated on the sum of the "value" and "min_suppressed" columns in the target death data, since this represents the most complete and accurate version of the dataset.

 |State|Race_ethnicity|Target Data|
 |:---|:----|:----|